-Health literacy is a new and important concept, which fosters access to health and puts citizens and patients at the centre of health and healthcare.
-Including health literacy in EU policy (health and other relevant areas) as an overarching objective contributes to the overall objectives of EU's health strategy, which is to strengthen citizen's role with regard to their health, to improve health outcomes and to reduce the growing burden on healthcare systems.
+Health literacy fosters access to health and puts citizens and patients at the centre of health and healthcare.
+Including health literacy in EU policy (health and other relevant areas) as an overarching objective contributes to the overall objectives of EU's health strategy, which is to strengthen citizen's2 role with regard to their health, to improve health outcomes and to reduce the growing burden on healthcare systems.

-The Standing Committee of European Doctors (CPME), the European Patients' Forum (EPF), Maastricht University (UM) and Merck-Sharp & Dohme (MSD) have joined forces in a collaborative network to develop this Concept Paper on Health Literacy, which aims to support a better understanding of health literacy among policymakers and key stakeholders, and highlight its value for individuals, healthcare systems and society.2
+The Standing Committee of European Doctors (CPME), the European Patients' Forum (EPF), Health Literacy Europe, Maastricht University (UM), and Merck-Sharp & Dohme (MSD) have joined forces in a coalition to develop this Concept Paper on Health Literacy, which aims to support a better understanding of health literacy among policymakers and key stakeholders, and highlight its value for individuals, healthcare systems and society.3